aetherbot-creator/aetherbot-backend/README.md

-# Solsnipe Backend - Wallet-Based Authentication & Balance System
+# Aetherbot Backend - Wallet-Based Authentication & Balance System

 A complete serverless backend system built for Netlify Functions that provides **wallet-based authentication** with **balance management** and **transaction tracking** - perfect for blockchain/Web3 applications.